avocado-framework-tests/avocado-misc-tests/io/net/multicast.py.data/README.txt

-peerip ---> IP of the Peer interface to be tested user_name---> name of the user interface --> host interface through which we get host_ip
+peerip ---> IP of the Peer interface to be tested user_name---> name of the user interface --> host interface through which we get host_ip Host-IP   --> Specify the IP for ip configuration of host.
+Netmask   --> Specify the Netmask for ip Configuration of host.
+Host-IP   --> Specify the IP for ip configuration of host.
+Netmask   --> Specify the Netmask for ip Configuration of host.

 -----------------------
 Requirements:
 -----------------------